The Remy Project: Reconciling The Etymology for the Hamite Descendants of Noah

 In 1853, Sir David Brewster (1781-1868) presented a lens to the British Association for the Advancement of Science that had been found in excavations by Austen Henry Layard (1817-1894) at Nineveh (Kuyunjik, Iraq).
 It had been found in deposits dated around 600 BC and although its provenance was not in question, doubts were raised about its function.
 Whilst it clearly works as a lens, it was thought to have been used as a decoration in a piece of jewelry.

-The irony with the Nimrod lens being found in Ur is that Nimrod was once a terrible hunter-king after the flood.
+The irony with the Nimrod lens being found in Ur is that Nimrod was once a terrible hunter-king before the flood in Mesopotamia and after the flood in Egypt.
 Nimrod is mentioned as a descendant of Noah.
+Some say Nimrod is Osiris.

-- The art of glassmaking was born in Akkadia, the Biblical Shinar, the home of the tribe of Terach, father of Abraham.
+- The art of glassmaking was born in Akkadia, the Biblical Shinar, the home of the tribe of Terach, father of Abraham (also in Mesopotamia)

 - One of the river god statues originally found from the Nile represented the Tigris which runs along Nineveh.
 The other river god statue originally found from the Nile represented the Nile itself.
 Do these rive god statues represent the descendants of Noah from the Tigris (pre-flood) then the Nile (post-flood)?
 It seems it may.